 When this happens, you can solve this plumbing issue easily on your own by dismantling the P-trap for cleaning.
 Alternatively, you can try a concoction of vinegar, baking soda, and hot water to loosen out the gunk inside the trap.
 Of course, this works best with a plunger.

-Of course, the best way to prevent this to not throw food and oil into the drain.
+Of course, the best way to prevent this is to not throw food and oil into the drain.
 A sink strainer is an essential accessory to have for all kitchen sinks.
 Discard the food remnants into your waste bin and never into the sink drain.
 As for oil, there are various ways to dispose of used cooking oil without pouring it into your sink.

 2. Leaking Faucet